Explore how your team can use Hiver.

 Front also facilitates smooth internal collaboration.
 You can write Internal notes and share drafts with colleagues or supervisors when responding to employees.
 Additionally, Front offers integration capabilities with various apps, including Salesforce, Pipedrive, Jira, Asana, Github, and Trello.

-Front- multi-channel internal ticketing system to facilitate internal collaboration
+Front is a multi-channel internal ticketing system that facilitates internal collaboration

 Front UI